 Define who your data sources are and how the data will be collected.
 If the project involves a survey, provide some information about the nature of the questions that will be asked, the methodology to be used and the population to be surveyed.
 If a draft questionnaire is available, you may want to include a copy with the application.
 Outline how data gathered will be used to correct deficiencies and improve performance, both as it gathered and analyzed and in subsequent project periods.
 This data collection plan should be integrated into your work plan and budget.
-Define who your data sources are and how the data will be collected.
-If the project involves a survey, provide some information about the nature of the questions that will be asked, the methodology to be used and the population to be surveyed.
-If a draft questionnaire is available, you may want to include a copy with the application.
-Outline how data gathered will be used to correct deficiencies and improve performance, both as it is gathered and analyzed and in subsequent project periods.
-This data collection plan should be integrated into your work plan and budget.
 When expected measurable outcomes are monitored outside the grant period, include the performance monitoring plan in the expected measureable outcomes section and indicate how monitoring will occur after the grant period ends without Specialty Crop Block Grant Program funding.